Bay Ridge, Brooklyn: Libraries

 Brooklyn Public Library (BPL) operates two public libraries in the neighborhood.
-The Bay Ridge Library is the larger of the two, and is located at 7223 Ridge Boulevard at 73rd Street.
+The Bay Ridge Library, located at 7223 Ridge Boulevard at 73rd Street, is the larger of the two.
 The Bay Ridge Reading Club first organized the library in 1880.
 It opened on its present site in 1896 and became a BPL branch in 1901.
 The current two-story facility opened in 1960.
 In 2004 it received a $2.1 million renovation, including new furniture and shelving, new lighting equipment, a new roof, and 27 additional public access computers.

 The Fort Hamilton Library, located at 9424 Fourth Avenue between 94th and 95th Streets, was built as a Carnegie library in 1906.
 The current branch's predecessor became a part of the BPL system in 1901 and moved to its current location in 1905.
 Since then it has gone through numerous renovations.
 The most recent renovation was completed in March 2011.